selBaez/evaluating-conversations-as-ekg/README.md

   to chat with Blenderbot or DialogueGPT instead of user input.
 This script is a sample showing how to save data to EMISSOR and how to connect the CLTL packages

-- Run [automatic evaluations](https://github.com/leolani/cltl-chatbots/blob/main/src/notebooks/dialogue_evaluation.ipynb) of Blenderbot or DialogueGPT conversations
+- Run [automatic evaluations](https://github.com/leolani/cltl-chatbots/blob/main/src/notebooks/dialogue_evaluation.ipynb) of Blenderbot or DialogueGPT conversations.
+This also saves them as csv with columns ready for human evaluation.
 - Run [graph evaluations](https://github.com/selBaez/evaluating-coversations-as-ekg/blob/main/src/graph_evaluations/evaluate_rdf_scenarios.py) of Blenderbot or DialogueGPT conversations